bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 ..
 [3] I say linear combination because we don't actually know the value of :math:`z_i`, so one way to think about it is the expected value of :math:`z_i`.
 This translates to :math:`x_i` having a portion of each of the :math:`K` Gaussians being responsible for generating it.
 Thus, the linear combination idea.

 ..
+[4] Picking :math:`K` is non-trivial since for the typical application of unsupervised learning, you don't know how many clusters you have!
+Ideally, some domain knowledge will help drive that decision or more often than not you vary :math:`K` until the results are useful for your application.

-[4] To perform full Bayesian analysis and get the full posterior distribution, you would probably require something more complicated like MCMC, which I've explained in a `previous post <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`_.
+..
+[40] To perform full Bayesian analysis and get the full posterior distribution, you would probably require something more complicated like MCMC, which I've explained in a `previous post <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`_.